Jbleezy/BO2-Reimagined/README.md

 * Increased health from 100 to 150
 * Self revives in solo are active whenever the player has at least 1 perk
 * Upgraded starting pistol given as self revive pistol above all others except Ray Gun Mark 2
-* 100% backwards move speed
+* Increased backwards move speed from 70% to 100%
+* Increased strafing move speed from 80% to 100%
 * Decreased sprint time needed to be able to dive from 0.25 seconds to 0.1 seconds
 * Can move immediately after diving
 * Can dive again right away after just diving